 Big Ben, Buckingham Palace, red double-decker buses, and afternoon teas top our list on the…

-This isn’t our first trip to London, but we are excited to return to this city during the holidays, and see the Christmas decorations lining the streets, stores, shops and hotels.
+On our recent trip, we visited in January after the holidays and the city wasn’t as crowded with tourists.
+We also loved visiting early in December when you can see the Christmas decorations lining the streets, stores, shops and hotels.
 You can feel the festive spirit and merriment that abounds during this time of year.

 What to Do?

 - Ride the London Eye: We suggest riding the London Eye to get oriented to the city.
 We had spectacular views of London and could see the city in every direction.

 - Sip Afternoon Tea at The Ritz London: Experiencing Afternoon Tea at The Ritz London is on many people’s “life bucketlist” – it’s the quintessential British tradition.
 You can choose from a selection of 16 different types of loose leaf tea, savor finely cut sandwiches, and freshly baked scones with strawberry preserve and clotted Devonshire cream, along with tea cakes and pastries.
 Note: be mindful of the hotel’s dress code – this is a place you want to get dressed up!

 - Check out the art collections at Tate Modern, National Gallery, Royal Academy of Art, and the Victoria & Albert Museum.
 We visited the Tate Modern, where you find contemporary art and exhibitions, located on the south bank of the Thames.
 Tate first opened its doors to the public in 1897.
 Today it has four major sites and 70,000 artworks.